 Meri Toksave is hosting a FREE screening of the Pawa Meri Film Series, on Saturday 18th April at 6pm.
 The screening will be followed up by a panel discussion on the topic: “Decreasing Barriers to Youth Engagement in Development”.
 Please come along to learn more about gender equality and youth engagement.
 Nibbles and drinks will be provided!

-Meri Toksave Launches Social Media Campaign: ‘They Say, We Say’.
+Meri Toksave Launches ‘They Say, We Say’ Campaign

 On the 18th September 2014, the first anniversary of the Papua New Guinean Parliament passing the Family Protection Bill and criminalising domestic violence, Meri Toksave launched the ‘They Say, We Say’ campaign.

-The campaign, which runs over the course of 10 weeks and includes a number of posters to be shared and discussed over social media, aims to dispel some of the myths surrounding family and sexual violence.
+The campaign, which ran over the course of 10 weeks and included a number of posters to be shared and discussed over social media, aims to dispel some of the myths surrounding family and sexual violence.

-The ‘They Say, We Say’ campaign posters are released each week via Meri Toksave’s social media channels and we ask followers to like, share and discuss the messages and to #SayItWithUs.
+The ‘They Say, We Say’ campaign posters were released each week via Meri Toksave’s social media channels and we asked followers to like, share and discuss the messages and to #SayItWithUs.